wishihab/WeDefend/README.md

 # Folder LOCK AND UNLOCK Solution
-> *to LOCK open Command Prompt and write this sytax "cacls FOLDERPATH /P everyone:n" and answer Y*
+- to LOCK open Command Prompt and write this "cacls FOLDERPATH /P everyone:n" and answer Y without ""
-> *to UNLOCK open Command Prompt and write this sytax "cacls FOLDERPATH /P everyone:f" and answer Y*
+- to UNLOCK open Command Prompt and write this "cacls FOLDERPATH /P everyone:f" and answer Y without ""